A Detailed Guide on How to Reproof Oilskin Coat

 - If your coat becomes stiff, apply another layer of re-proofer to make the fabric more supple.

 - Proper storage is critical to ensure the longevity of oilskin coats.
-Clean and dry the coat according to instructions above.
+Clean and dry the jacket according to instructions above.
 Make sure to hang dry the coat naturally before storing away in the closet.
 Make sure to store the coat in an area with excellent air circulation.

 - Mildew appears on the coat as a result of storing while wet.
 An insufficiently dried coat or in a high humidity environment can lead to the development and growth of mildew.
 In this case, use a vinegar and water solution.
 Using a spray bottle, apply the white vinegar solution with a stiff brush.
 Make sure to scrub all oilskin areas on both sides.
-Hang the coat up, hose off, and allow it to naturally dry.
+Hang the jacket up, hose off, and allow it to naturally dry.

 - During periods of non-use, always roll your oilskin coat and place it in a clean, dry place, and away from direct sunlight.